Scaffolder templates

 spec

-The parameters yaml is based on react-jsonschema-form.
-You can find the available syntax options there and examples here.
+The form input fields and steps are defined in the parameters section of the template.
+The parameters yaml is based on react-jsonschema-form and you can find the available syntax options there and examples here .

 parameters: